 Lower back pain while walking

 Your walk should be your therapy and not your enemy!
 But why does it come to issues while walking?
-The first thing is the reduced mobility of hips and tightness.
+The first thing is the reduced mobility of the hips and tightness.
 The only thing that can help with tightness is stretching and strengthening the opposite muscles; gluteus muscles!
 Pain while walking can also happen if you have a rigid upper back, and you are not swinging with your arms.

-So how should you walk?
+So how should I walk?

 First of all, engage your core by tightening your belly button.
 Start swinging your arms and walk faster than you usually do.
 This action will take the load of the spine and make it pain-free.

 Another issue is hip flexors, which become tight after staying in position, where our hips stay at a 90-degree angle for an extended period (sitting).

 There are several reasons why your hip joint and muscles around are out of balance.